Box believed to be time capsule from 1887 discovered Friday as workers remove Lee monument pedestal

-Construction workers have located what appears to be the 130-year-old time capsule placed under the Robert E. Lee pedestal, said Paul DiPasquale, a prominent artist and sculptor familiar with the project.
-State officials have not confirmed the discovery.
+Construction workers have located what appears to be the 130-year-old time capsule placed under the Robert E. Lee pedestal, according to the governor's office.

 The box is expected to contain dozens of objects largely celebrating the Confederacy, including a rare portrait of Abraham Lincoln lying in his coffin, according to an inventory in newspaper archives.